glynternet/pitchme/PITCHME.md

 ---

 #### go-bindata
-- Use default name of `bindata.go` for generated file
+Use `bindata.go` for generated filename

+- This is default go-bindata behaviour
-Not only will this allow us to ignore bindata files, it will also allow us to easily identify, as humans, which files are generated.
+- Allows us to easily ignore bindata files
+- Easily human identifiable

 ---